rybla/riib11.github.io/_posts/2022-06-20-covid19-experience.md

 seasonal flu much worse many times before -- but I could tell that it was not over with like I had thought that morning.
 I decided I would work form home the next day and also go to a testing center to get a PCR test.
-All the symptoms I had were consistent with a COVID contraction, so I thought it was likely.
+All the symptoms I had were consistent with COVID-19, so I thought it was likely.
 I slept fine that night, though with mild congestion.

 On the morning of June 17, I felt the same as the night before except my headache was gone.
 I went to the testing center to take a PCR test.
 I would get the results of this test in about 24 hours.
-When I got back to my house, I notified my landlord (who is an older man) that I was concerned I may have COVID, and he offered me a rapid antigen test kit.
-I tested positive on this test, so started my quarantine.
+When I got back to my house, I notified my landlord (who is an older man) that I was concerned I may have COVID-19, and he offered me a rapid antigen test kit.
+I tested positive on this test, and so started my quarantine.
 I asked my family if they had any symptoms, and they mentioned that my dad had developed a sore throat as well.
-He tested positive on a rapid antigen test as well.
+They all then took rapid antgen tests and he tested positive.
 I felt very mild symptoms for the rest of the day, and slept fine.

 On June 18 my symptoms were slightly less severe.
 My mild congestion and sore throat persisted.

 On June 19 my symptoms were almost gone.
-My congestion was gone, and my sore throat manifested as about 2 short coughing sessions during the day.
+My congestion was gone, and my sore throat manifested as about two short coughing sessions during the day.

 One June 20 my symptoms were entirely gone.
-I still had a little big of phlegm in my throat that I spit up about 2 times during the day, but I didn't need to cough.
+I still had a little big of phlegm in my throat that I spit up about two times during the day, but I didn't need to cough.
 According to the CDC reccomendations, this was to be my last day of quarantine if I continued to lack symptoms.
 I decided to work from home one more time the next day just to be sure, but I figured I was safe to go out and buy